VulcanJS/vulcan-next/src/content/docs/features/styling-and-material-ui.md

 Previous version of Vulcan Next was already using Styled Components with Material UI v4.
 Material UI v5 uses Emotion out-of-the-box

-#### Styled Components Modifiers

-We demo [Styled Components Modifiers](https://github.com/Decisiv/styled-components-modifiers), a powerful way to add modifiers props on your elements (options like "large", "warning", "dark"...).

 ### Theme switch demo

 We demo a theme switch button, using React context.
 See `lib/providers` for sources and sample Storybook stories.